garethslinn/helprjs/README.md

 ```
 In this example five methods have been used to generate a desired output.
 The example
-is overengineered and an unlikely requirement however it demonstrates more possibilities
+It is overengineered and an unlikely requirement however it demonstrates more possibilities
 when using helprjs.
 ```